yevgeniyilyin/aws-certification/architect-pro/architect-pro-notes.md

     - 20K in-flight messages
     - The name of FIFO queue must end with `.fifo`
     - Supports message groups - allow multiple ordered message groups within a queue
+    - ❗you cannot convert an existing queue into FIFO queue

 - Message up to **256KB** (but can link S3 with [Amazon SQS Extended Client Library for Java](https://github.com/awslabs/amazon-sqs-java-extended-client-lib) and AWS SDK for Java)